Panzerschrek/U-00DC-Sprache/Ü design principles.md

 * No single language feature or standard library functionality is allowed to cause performance overhead for usage of some other feature(s) and functionality piece(s), unless it's strictly needed to achieve safety and there is no way of doing so without some performance overhead.
 * Language constructions affecting control flow in such a way that some piece of code may not be executed should be explicit.
 In other words, if execution of some piece of code can be skipped, this should be visible.
 * Exact syntax of a particular language feature isn't that important, overall syntax consistency isn't important too. Ü syntax should be good enough to be pretty readable and be able to express underlying language concepts.
+* Having a formal description of the language is considered to be unnecessary and having little to no value.
+But if such a description does exist, actual Ü implementation should have priority over it.
 * Code readability is important, one should be able to roughly reason about some specific code piece without additional tools (using only a plain text editor).
 Thus Ü should provide means allowing writing such readable code. *Spukhafte Fernwirkung* should be avoided.
 * Ü should not enforce some specific formatting style or naming convention.
 Programmers using Ü should have freedom using their favorite style.
 * Ü targets professional programmers or other people, who spend much time doing actual programming, but not beginners and/or hobbyists with little programming experience.